Overview

 Discarding and Retaining Records After Ordering

-You may use the SKIP and LIMIT statements in combination with the ORDER BY statement to skip a specified number of records from the beginning of the table and to limit the number of records retained.
+You may use the SKIP or LIMIT statement after the ORDER BY statement to skip a specified number of records from the top, or to limit the number of records retained.

 MATCH (n:Paper)